microtrain/bootcamp/05-HTML/README.md

 # Chapter 5: HTML
-This unit will focus on the funedmentals of HTML and building a personal website aimed at personal branding.
+This unit will focus on the fundamentals of HTML and building a personal website aimed at personal branding.
 The [Mozilla Developer Network](https://developer.mozilla.org/en-US/) (MDN) is great resource for development.
-Many of the lessons and pre-reading assignmens will refer to MDN.
+Many of the lessons and pre-reading assignments will refer to MDN.

 ## Pre-reading
 * [HTML (MDN)](https://developer.mozilla.org/en-US/docs/Web/HTML)